riskyhomo/pdf2link1/README.md

 4. **Streamlit Web Application**: We use Streamlit to create a simple and interactive web interface for file upload, resume generation, and preview.

-5. **Simulated API Key**: While we collect an API key from the user, it's not used in the actual functionality.
-This simulates the structure of an API-dependent application without the actual API usage.

 ## Deployment